The Life of Elon Musk

 To speed up the global transition to electric cars, Tesla sells its electric powertrain components and has opened up the patents to other car manufacturers.
 The goal is to break our addiction with petrol-guzzling autos, with Musk strongly in favour of a tax on carbon dioxide emissions.

-Then there's the autonomous vehicle technology, designed to improve safety and efficiency on roads.
+Then there's the autonomous vehicle technology, designed to vastly improve safety and efficiency on roads by handing the driving over to computers.

 "Autopilot is a good thing to have in planes, and we should have it in cars." - Elon Musk

-The transition to autonomous driving has attracted its share of critics.
+The transition to autonomous driving has attracted its critics.
 Yet Musk insists the overarching logic is sound.
 Human error is involved in 94% of serious crashes, killing 1.3 million people worldwide every year.
-These are violent, sudden deaths, and unlike COVID, nobody is immune.
+These are violent, sudden deaths in people of all ages.

 In terms of efficiency, Elon looks toward a time when all cars drive on autopilot.
 They'll communicate with each other in real-time for superior safety, at faster speeds, and all but eliminate traffic.

 While more companies pile into electric cars and autopilot technology, Tesla has enjoyed a phenomenal boom in its valuation.
-Trading around $88 at the start of 2020, Tesla stock peaked at $1,022 in 2021, delivering a 1,000%+ return for investors.
+Trading around $88 at the start of 2020, the price of Tesla stock peaked at $1,222 in 2021.

 Neuralink and Brain-Machine Interfaces

-In 2016, Elon Musk teamed up with eight experts in neuroscience, biochemistry, and robotics to create Neuralink.
-The company joined the race to develop next generation brain implants that will deliver therapeutic and, ultimately, cognitive and recreational enhancements.
+In 2016, the company joined the race to develop next-gen brain implants that will ultimately deliver therapeutic, cognitive, and recreational advancements.

 "I could have a Neuralink right now and you wouldn’t know." - Elon Musk

-Neuralink improved the scope of this technology with its Link, a brain-machine interface (BMI) with 3,072 electrodes that's proven to work in pigs.
+Neuralink improved the scope of implant technology with the Link, a brain-machine interface (BMI) with 3,072 electrodes that's been demonstrated in pigs.
 Pigs!
 They're basically human.

-When it goes into actual human brains, the Link will create two-way communication channels that allow users to control their digital devices with their minds.
+When it comes to actual human brains, the Link will create two-way communication channels that allow users to control their digital devices with their minds.

 The long term goal of Neuralink is to offer the Link to everyone, ultimately creating a human-AI symbiosis.

 Why?
-Artificial intelligence is accelerating.
+The scope of artificial intelligence is broadening.
 And when it surpasses human intelligence, it won't even need our input to evolve.
 It will run our stock markets, our social calendars, and our doctor appointments.
 It will tell us what to study, who to marry, and when to have babies.

 And there's no knowing what the AI will want for itself.
-So rather than compete with this powerful new synthetic lifeform, we actually need to merge with it.
-Today's Neuralink is a serious starting point for a high-bandwidth BMI that will allow us to control AI before it controls us.
+So rather than compete with this powerful synthetic lifeform, we actually need to merge with it.
+Today's Neuralink is a starting point for a high-bandwidth BMI that will allow us to control AI—before it controls us.

 "We can actually go along for the ride... and we can effectively have the option of merging with AI." - Elon Musk